 - Innovation: supports innovation through the advancement of new products or services, the use of innovative financial structures to mobilize private capital, knowledge or technology transfer, and environmental sustainability

 Evaluations are adjusted to account for potential negative environmental, social, or development risks.

 Call for Comments

-DFC consulted more than 50 stakeholders, including investors, development finance institutions, and partners in the U.S. Government, in the development of IQ and continues to solicit feedback as the agency works to continuously improve the tool.
+DFC consulted more than 50 stakeholders, including investors, development finance institutions, and partners in the U.S. Government, in the development of IQ as the agency works to continuously improve the tool.

 - Developing DFC’s New Development Performance Measurement System: IQ Indicators and Metrics

 - What is IQ?: Outline of DFC’s IQ Process